Keepsakes are ways to hold onto memories of people you really care about. A constant reminder of love.

 Ha – not really any.
 I have lots of little boxes and a pillow for my earrings, but I’m so pregnant going up and down the stairs is a real hassle so currently everything is in my TV stand drawer.

 FAVORITE STARLING DESIGN?

-I keep coming back to moon and star necklace, it’s so sweet.
-I image my son as my star and me being his moon.
+I keep coming back to the moon and star necklace, it’s so sweet.
+I imagine my son as my star and me being his moon.

 TELL US THE STORY OF GETTING YOUR EARS PIERCED!

 I was a baby and I don’t remember at all.
 It was just what everyone did in Georgia.
 I think they did it tell the difference between girls and boys because we all had the same hair cuts and hand-me-down clothes.

 Thank you, Dana and Lucky!
 And many congrats on little boy Ashmore coming any second now!!